ignite/cli/docs/guide/blog.md

 The contents of the `post.proto` file are fairly standard.
 The file defines a package name that is used to identify messages, among other things, specifies the Go package where new files are generated, and finally defines `message Post`.

+Each file save triggers an automatic rebuild.
 Now, after you build and start your chain with Starport, the `Post` type is available.

 ### Define Keeper Methods